pcfreak30/skyd/doc/Siad Engineering Guidelines.md

 ## Siad Modules
 A siad module is a single stateful object that exports some class of methods.
-Modules are usually fairly complex, and often have submodules.
+Modules are usually fairly complex, and often have subskymodules.
 A submodule is just a module that doesn’t appear in the top level modules package, but otherwise follows all other module standards.